Content

 Skill Demonstration

-During your intensive you will be provided with three logic problems to solve.
+During your intensive you will be provided with various logic problems to solve.
 Do so without using technology.
 Clearly show your solution method.

 Skill Demonstration

-You will be given a complex and ambiguous clinical problem.
-You will be required to: (1) state the central problem clearly; (2) analyse the problem effectively; (3) identify contextual factors which may impede good decision making; and (4) name an effective implementation strategy.
+You will be given a complex and ambiguous clinical problem to solve.
+You will be required to: (1) analyse the problem effectively; (2) state the central issue clearly; and (3) name an effective counselling strategy.
 You will be required to justify your reasoning.

 Investigation

 Choose a well-known example of disastrous decision making (e.g., USS Vincennes).
-What were the circumstances which led to this outcome?
+What were the factors which led to this outcome?
 What is the relevance of this example and your findings to counselling?

 Approvals